 I've been reading Camille Paglia's collection of essays Sex, Art, and American Culture (1992).
 I disagree with a lot of Paglia's opinions, in this book and elsewhere, but, if it came to a choice between her and the establishment—including the "left-wing" side of the establishment, in academia and the postmodern-leftist circles that swirl around it—I wouldn't hesitate to stand by her side.
-Her battle against groupthink and cowardice has always been my battle.
-(I can't help playing the role of gadfly, for some reason.)
+Her battle against groupthink is necessary.
 In any case, her writing is so scintillating, spirited, witty, contemptuous of orthodoxies, and joyfully defiant that I can't help but be partial towards her—again, despite her absurdities and excesses.

 In some respects I identify with her.
 (Though not with her dazzling writing talent or work-ethic.)
 I'm completely on the left, the far-left—more so than she—but my commitment to reason keeps me something of an outsider.
-To give some random examples: while I wholly agree with the left that even Sanders, not to mention Biden, is much too conservative, I agree with Chomsky that "lesser-evil voting" is a moral truism, so obviously right in most cases that it hardly even deserves discussion.
+To give some random examples: while I wholly agree with the left that even Sanders, not to mention Biden, is much too conservative, I agree with Chomsky that "lesser-evil voting" is, in some circumstances, a moral truism, so obviously right in many cases that it hardly even deserves discussion.
 (There are other ways to move the political system left than by voting for the most marginal far-left candidate, thus using your vote to help the reactionary candidate.)
-I find academic feminism—which has increasingly become mainstream feminism—intellectually dishonest and uninteresting.
+I find much academic feminism—which has increasingly become mainstream feminism—intellectually dishonest and uninteresting.
 I share Paglia's bewilderment with the academic left's worship of Foucault, Derrida, and the other French decadents, together with their decadent American disciples (the whole constellation of postmodern "theorists" in the humanities, from Judith Butler to, I don't know, Ann Laura Stoler).
-I'm a strict Marxist, but I think I'm practically the only Marxist today who really understands the strategic implications of historical materialism.
-(My writings on this matter have been predictably ignored.)
-Like Paglia, I dislike the snobbery, careerism, and hypocrisy of academia, along with the superficiality and emptiness of academic discourses.
+Like her, I dislike the snobbery and careerism of academia, along with the superficiality and emptiness of fashionable discourses.

 But Paglia is too fond of pop culture for my taste.
-Her "worship" of television I find silly; while I appreciate her impulse to defend the cultural tastes of "the masses" against left or pseudo-left academic snobs, I think the "snobbish" Marxist critique of mass culture pretty much hits the nail on the head.
-(I still have to read Neil Postman's classic Amusing Ourselves to Death: Public Discourse in the Age of Show Business.)
+Her "worship" of television I find silly.
+While I appreciate her impulse to defend the cultural tastes of "the masses" against left or pseudo-left academic snobs, I think the "snobbish" (as she calls it) Marxist critique of mass culture pretty much hits the nail on the head.
+(But I still have to read Neil Postman's classic Amusing Ourselves to Death: Public Discourse in the Age of Show Business.)
 I consider her love of astrology laughable and her admiration for Freud a little misguided, but I like her willingness to face dark truths about humanity—about sex, the aggressive side of male sexuality, ineradicable interpersonal conflict—and her rejection of bland left-wing utopianism.
 (Not least the utopianism of feminists.
 "Academic feminism is lost in a fog of social constructionism.
 It believes we are totally the product of our environment.
 This idea was invented by Rousseau.
-[Actually not.]
+[Actually not; it was around before him.]
 He was wrong...
 Aggression and eroticism are deeply intertwined.
-Hunt, pursuit, and capture are biologically programmed [to some degree] into male sexuality.
+Hunt, pursuit, and capture are biologically programmed [to some extent] into male sexuality.
 Generation after generation, men must be educated, refined, and ethically persuaded away from their tendency toward anarchy and brutishness.")
 We'll never have a world without conflict (fortunately?), though we should do all we can to try to achieve it, especially to try to abolish class.